Lenakeiz/ShaderLearning/README.md

 ### Shader toy

-This is a bonus folder where I am starting to look at shaders from shadertoy and try to replicate them.
+This is a bonus folder where I am starting to look at shaders from shadertoy and deconstruct them to understand them and create variants.
+- Bubble image effect from [Bubble shader](https://www.shadertoy.com/view/4dl3zn)

 ## Resources